gabbrieldinu/Matrix-Project/README.md

       --- For that every second a dot will be lit ( and the previous stopped) until the end of sequence -- In the Second State the player may move using the joystick
       --- Lighting up the current dot position and after detecting joystick movement turning it off and moving the player position ( within matrix limits)
-    -- After that was working, I needed to keep track of the score and also time remaining -- Now I was able to start implementing that end game scenarios:
+  - After that was working, I needed to keep track of the score and also time remaining
+  - Now I was able to start implementing that end game scenarios:
-       --- Choosing the wrong sequence and losing the game
-       --- Time expiring and losing the game
+       -- Choosing the wrong sequence and losing the game -- Time expiring and losing the game
-       --- Getting the sequence right and increasing it until the limit
-       --- Checking if a highscore was beat
+       -- Getting the sequence right and increasing it until the limit -- Checking if a highscore was beat
-       --- Checking if all highscores were beat
+       -- Checking if all highscores were beat
-       --- Checking if no highscore was beat
+       -- Checking if no highscore was beat
        --- If any highscore was beat, I needed a name introduction screen, that would after exiting save the name and score of player
-    -- After that was done it came the most important part: choosing the right images for EACH state, where I went a bit too wild.
+    - After that was done it came the most important part: choosing the right images for EACH state, where I went a bit too wild.
 Some may call it crazy, I call it diverse and innovative.
 But hey geniuses are usually misunderstood.
-    -- That was pretty much everything related to the game, oh wait.
+   - That was pretty much everything related to the game, oh wait.
 I forgot.
 After that I made sure I have a lot of fun the game.
 You should too!

 # Game Instructions

--Game:
+- Game:
 * joystick UP the player moves UP
 * joystick DOWN the player moves DOWN
 * joystick RIGHT the player moves RIGHT
 * joystick LEFT the player moves LEFT
 * the button locks the sequence chosen
+*
  -Menu:
 * to scroll UP/DOWN move the joystick UP/DOWN
 * to select an option move the joystick RIGHT
 * to go back to the last option move the joystick LEFT